levinericzimmermann/pyquenzer/README.md

   $ pip3 install .
 ```

-To test if everything works well, one may try (inside the *example* - directory):
+To test if everything works well one may try (inside the *example* - directory):

 ```sh
   $ python3 example.py